giovana-morais/kart_test/README.md

 ## Getting Started

-You must have `Python 3.6` or higher to run the project.
-No external libs are needed for this project.
+You must have `Python 3.7` or higher to run the project.
+No external libs are needed to run this project.

+I recommend installing `virtualenv` to isolate dependencies from your system Python installation.

 Clone the repository

 `git clone https://github.com/giovana-morais/kart_test.git`

-and then run the project
+and run the project

 `python main.py <log_file.txt>`